TIMELINE-NMC Health's expansion and ailments

-Feb 26 (Reuters) - NMC Health of the United Arab Emirates has removed Chief Executive Prasanth Manghat with immediate effect and granted its finance chief extended sick leave as more details emerge from an investigation into the firm’s finances.
+Feb 27 (Reuters) - Britain’s Financial Conduct Authority (FCA) will investigate NMC Health, the UAE healthcare company said on Thursday, after trading in its shares on the London stock exchange was suspended.

-NMC is the largest private healthcare company in the UAE and operates a network of clinics and hospitals, specialised maternity and fertility clinics, and long-term care homes and hospitals in 19 countries.
+NMC is the largest private healthcare company in the United Arab Emirates and operates a network of clinics and hospitals, specialised maternity and fertility clinics, and long-term care homes and hospitals in 19 countries.

 In December, short-selling firm Muddy Waters acquired a short position and criticised NMC finances.
-The company’s market value since then has fallen to 1.6 billion pounds ($2.1 billion), a far cry from its peak value of about 8.4 billion pounds in August 2018.
+The company’s market value since then has fallen to under 2 billion pounds ($2.60 billion), a far cry from its peak value of about 8.4 billion pounds in August 2018.

 The following is a timeline of events at NMC Health:

-Bavaguthu Raghuram (BR) Shetty establishes New Medical Centre (NMC), the first private healthcare facility in UAE.
+Bavaguthu Raghuram (BR) Shetty establishes New Medical Centre (NMC), the first private healthcare facility in the UAE.

 NMC becomes the first company from Abu Dhabi to join here the London Stock Exchange.